dacker-team/pydatasource/README.md

 pip install pydatasource
 ````

-Then you need to install one of the following packages, depending on the datawarehouse type you use:
+Then you need to install one of the following packages, depending on the data warehouse type you use:

 - AmazonRedshift : ````pip install pyred````
 - Azure SQL Database: ````pip pip install pyzure````